What Is Alcohol Abuse? Understanding Alcoholism

 How to Treat Alcohol Use Disorder

-Behavioral therapies that may effectively help an individual include:9
+Behavioral therapies for addiction that may help an individual include:9

 - Cognitive behavioral therapy (CBT).
 This approach teaches you to identify what triggers your cravings, how to cope, and how to avoid situations that put you at risk for relapse.9